-The people asking these question all have one thing in common.
+The people asking these questions all have one thing in common.
 They are genuinely hurting, and trying to somehow externalize their dilemma.
-It’s a human tendency to want to give your power away when contemplating a question which shakes your soul with such profound pain.
+It’s a human tendency to want to give your power away when contemplating a question that shakes your soul with such profound pain.

 How do I answer the question “Is it ever too late to save a marriage?”